pvermees/Plasmatrace/README.md

 l: Import/export a session log
 o: Options
 x: Exit
+?: Help
 s

-Choose an option:
-t.
-Tabulate all the samples
+t: Tabulate all the samples
-p.
-Add a standard by prefix
+p: Add a standard by prefix
-n.
-Add a standard by number
+n: Add a standard by number
-N. Remove a standard by number
+N: Remove a standard by number
-r.
-Remove all standards
+r: Remove all standards
-x.
-Exit
+x: Exit
+?: Help
 p

-Specify the prefix of the standard:
+Specify the prefix of the standard (? for help, x to exit):
 BP

 Which of the following standards did you select?
-1. Hogsbo
+1: Hogsbo
-2. BP
+2: BP
+x: Exit
+?: Help
 2

 r: Read data files